 - Writerly tendencies: What genre captivates you, and what genre comes most intuitively to you?
 Note that these may not necessarily be the same!
 Personally, I started writing with the intention of writing fiction, but have since written more poetry and nonfiction.
 I’d encourage you to learn how to write in all three genres—what you find may surprise you!

-Before moving on to the final tip, let’s briefly explore the three main genres of creative writing that you may wish to try your hand at:
+Before moving on to the final tip, let’s briefly explore the three main genres of creative writing that you might learn to write:

 |